-The area of potential effect (APE) for the Project consists of the approximately 2,700-acre Project Site, consisting of 2,200 acres On-Reservation for the Campo Wind Facilities and 500 acres on private lands Off-Reservation for the Boulder Brush Facilities (see Figure 1-2, APE Maps 1-4, in Appendix I).
-The maximum extent of disturbance from all the alternatives under consideration within the APE in which the wind facility and transmission line would be constricted would ultimately be smaller than the APE; this area of direct impacts (ADI) comprises up to 800 acres on the Reservation and 200 acres on private land.
+The area of potential effect (APE) for the Project consists of the approximately 2,520-acre Project Site, consisting of approximately 2,200 acres On-Reservation for the Campo Wind Facilities and approximately 320 acres on private lands Off-Reservation for the Boulder Brush Facilities (see Figure 1-2, APE Maps 1-4, in Appendix I).
+The maximum extent of disturbance from all the alternatives under consideration within the APE in which the wind facilities and transmission line would be constricted would ultimately be smaller than the APE; this area of direct impacts (ADI) comprises approximately 800 acres on the Reservation and approximately 130 acres on private land.